Johann Goethe is one of my role models, he was a multitalented person, most known for his literary work and especially his masterpiece, Faust.

 Growing plants, visiting botanical gardens I find incredibly relaxing and inspiring.
 Plants are my major writing muse.

-In my yet-to-be-published Russian sci-fi novel all three major protagonists are professionally connected to plants: Welka is an algologist (she studies algae like diatoms), Finch is a garden designer and William is under the garden designer disguise while being an industrial spy.
+In my new Russian sci-fi novel, Made In Bionia, all three major protagonists are professionally connected to plants: Welka is an algologist (she studies algae like diatoms), Finch is a garden designer and William is under the garden designer disguise while being an industrial spy.
 I also use plants to convey emotions of my characters and deepen the scene setting at the same time.
 For instance, my protagonists are waiting for their friend in the escape boat, and Welka comments with reproach on Finch fiddling (as a way of calming down his nerves) with tuft of a coastal grass Scheichzeria, which is a protected species.
 This is a small detail, but it is organic to the general style of the book and the characters’ personalities.